Amazon discloses median pay, plans virtual shareholder meeting due to coronavirus, climate concerns

 That increase in total compensation, including salary, bonus and stock grant value, but not a host of benefits including health insurance and parental leave, stems from the $15-an-hour wage floor the company implemented in late 2018.
 More than 500,000 of the company’s nearly 800,000 workers are in the U.S.

-Global median compensation for Amazon employees was $28,848, up $12 from 2018 earlier.
+Global median compensation for Amazon employees was $28,848, up $12 from 2018.
 Founder and CEO Jeff Bezos, one of the world’s wealthiest people, received total compensation from Amazon in 2019 of about $1.7 million, the majority of which was for personal security, according to Amazon’s preliminary proxy statement.

 His compensation is used to calculate Amazon’s CEO pay ratio — a required disclosure comparing executive compensation to median employee compensation — of 1-to-58, unchanged from 2018.